tcolgate/tcolgate.github.io/content/blog/newest.md

 integer representation would need an extra bit per sample to allow such a representation.

-I make no claim to any real expertise I have gleaned what I could from papers written by those far more qualified than I, and applied it with a degree of success that could equally be attributable to blind luck.
+I make no claim to any real expertise in this topic.
+I have gleaned what I could from papers written by those far more qualified than I, and applied it with a degree of success that could equally be attributable to blind luck.
 That being said, I had fun doing it, and my experience may be interesting, or enlightening, to others.

 ## Conclusion